-The Oil and Gas Industry Forum has met twelve times typically using a panel-discussion format, and facilitating open dialogue focusing on technology, market development, and the government role.
+The Oil and Gas Industry Forum (OGIF) has met fifteen times, typically uses a panel-discussion format, and facilitates an open dialogue focusing on technology, market development, and government role.
 The page on Previous Forums provides a link to the agendas and presentations for each of the previous events.
-The OGIF meetings have rotated between the United States and China with the first event being held in Beijing in 1998.
-The most recent event occurred in San Antonio, Texas in September of 2012.
+The forum has rotated between the United States and China, the first being held in Beijing in 1998 and the most recent in Chongqing, China from September 16-18, 2015.

-The agendas for the various forums demonstrates the broad and evolving range of topics that have been presented at these meetings; similarly, the organizations presenting have evolved as the oil and natural gas industries have evolved.
-The rotating venues have also facilitated tours of energy infrastructure sites in each country prior to or post-event.
+The agendas for past forums show a trend of a broad and evolving range of topics, and rotating event venues have facilitated tours of energy infrastructure sites in each country prior to or post-event.

-In the recent past, the focus has included outlook and trends for natural gas in China, including the development of an LNG industry; global energy market competition; new and unconventional oil and gas production; increasing oil recovery; shale gas; new technologies for producing and efficiently utilizing natural gas; coal bed methane; gas utilization; and deepwater development.
+In the recent past, the focus has included the outlook and trends for natural gas in China, including the development of an LNG industry; global energy market competition; new and unconventional oil and gas production; increasing oil recovery; shale gas; new technologies for producing and efficiently utilizing natural gas; coal bed methane; gas utilization; and deep water development.

-The OGIF meetings are a cooperative bilateral effort that explores solutions to existing challenges and promotes commercial oil and gas opportunities.
+The OGIF IS a cooperative bilateral effort that explores solutions to existing challenges and promotes commercial oil and gas opportunities.
 The Forum contributes to gas policy development and provides a platform for commercial policy dialogue.
-Details about each meeting including topics discussed can be accessed under the "Forums" link.
+Details about each FORUM can be accessed under the "Forums" link.